wp-plugins/youtube-channel/readme.txt

 * `.ytc_link` - class of container for link to channel

 = Issues =

-Controls light theme and hidden annotations does not work for chromeless object.
+* Controls light theme and hidden annotations does not work for chromeless object.
-Video description for videos from playlist does nt work.
+* Video description for videos from playlist does not work.
+* Removing YouTube logo from playback control bar does not work for all videos
+* Async HTML5 video does not work for 2nd same video on same page (two YTC blocks set to Async HTML5)

 If WordFence or other malware scan tool detect YouTube Channel fule youtube-channel.php as potential risk because `base64_encode()` and `base64_decode()` functions, remember that we use this two functions to store and restore JSON feeds to transient cache, so potential detection is false positive.